jadebustos/ocp-science/hands-on-lab-script/amq-streams/README.md

 $ oc apply -f resources/cluster-operator/ -n amq-streams
 $
 ```
-This amq-streams cluster operator is Configured to watch to watch all namespaces since the **STRIMZI_NAMESPACE** environment variable from the operator yaml deployment file has the value *
+This amq-streams Cluster Operator is configured to watch all namespaces since the **STRIMZI_NAMESPACE** environment variable from the operator yaml deployment file has the value *
-As we have configured the Cluster Operator to watch all namespaces, it's also required to configure additional ClusterRoleBindings to grant cluster-wide access to the Cluste Operator.
+As we have configured the Cluster Operator to watch all namespaces, it's also required to configure additional __ClusterRoleBindings__ to grant cluster-wide access to the Cluster Operator.

 ```
 $ oc adm policy add-cluster-role-to-user strimzi-cluster-operator-namespaced --serviceaccount strimzi-cluster-operator -n amq-streams